 Location: Conditions permitting, we hope to be on the Edison before a live, socially distanced audience.
 Also, performances will be concurrently streamed live to those not attending in person.

-Four PAD alums have been commissioned to write plays for our season.
-Each playwright is limited to writing one 15-25-minute piece with a cast of at least 2 but no more than 4 actors.
-Writers are free to write what they want, but each is deeply aware of the extraordinary social and pandemic moment we share.
-All have been provided a short list of scenic elements they may employ -- things like a pillar, a road blockade, some stairs.
-Writers may use all, some, or none of the items.
-These limitations keep the production demands lean and agile.
-The playwrights are: Nastaran Amahdi (2000), Marisa Wegrzyn (2003), Chauncy Thomas (2006) and Liza Birkenmeier (2008); all have developed thriving careers in theatre and television, and we look forward to hearing their voices again on campus.
+Homecoming Voices: Four PAD alumni were commissioned to write plays for our season.
+Each playwright was limited to writing one 15-25-minute piece with a cast of at least 2 but no more than 4 actors.
+Writers were free to write what they wanted, but each was deeply aware of the extraordinary social and pandemic moment we share.
+All have been provided a short list of scenic elements they could employ -- things like a pillar, a road blockade, some stairs.
+Writers could use all, some, or none of the items.
+These limitations kept the production demands lean and agile.
+The playwrights are: Nastaran Amahdi ('00), Marisa Wegrzyn ('03), Chauncy Thomas ('06) and Liza Birkenmeier ('08); all have developed thriving careers in theatre and television, and we look forward to hearing their voices again on campus.

 Saturday, March 27, 2021 8 pm